 All the immersive electronic sounds heard in this performance are controlled by coincidences detected among spectral components extracted from performers’ brainwaves (EEG), along with occasional insertions of spontaneous musical impulses passing like breezes through the leaves of a neuromusical forest, which may react and then resettle according to whatever interactive dynamics might be then at play.

 DR 4 June 2015

-Photos below show setups from performances in 2015 at Centre Pompidou-Metz, France, and at Janáčkova Akademie Múzických Umĕní v Brnĕ, Czech Republic.
-Performers in the image on the right are (left to right): William Hutson, David Rosenboom and Micaela Tobin.
-Photos are by David Rosenboom and Mark Bobak.
+Photos below show setups from performances in 2015 at Centre Pompidou-Metz, France and at Janáčkova Akademie Múzických Umĕní v Brnĕ, Czech Republic, with performers William Hutson and Micaela Tobin.
+These photos are by David Rosenboom and Mark Bobak.
+Photos on the right are from the 2017 AMT Festival at Fleet Science Center in San Diego with performers Suzanne Thorpe and Bonnie Jones and the Buchla Memorial Festival at the Gray Area Grand theater in San Francisco with performers Sarah Reid and Ryan Gaston.
+Those photos are by Tom Erbe and Michael Zelner.
 Wireless brainwave monitors shown are the Muse™ courtesy of InteraXon, Inc.